 Let’s start by laying out what exactly a therapeutic separation looks like.
 A marriage and family counselor called Patrick Ward[i] sets out a helpful framework for a trial separation and the circumstances under which it may be useful.

-A therapeutic separation is defined as a fixed period of separation, during with time the decision to divorce or stay together is postponed.
-In other words — a therapeutic separation is not a preamble or step towards divorce or even a trial of what it would be like to live without your spouse.
-It always set up with a view to restoration.
+A therapeutic separation is defined as a fixed period of separation during which the decision to divorce or stay together is postponed.
+In other words — a therapeutic separation is not a preamble or step toward divorce or even a trial of what it would be like to live without your spouse.
+It is always set up with a view to restoration.

 That has to be a sincere commitment for both parties.

-The objective of a therapeutic separation is to address the negative feelings that one or both of you might have about staying in the marriage.
-Sometimes it can also be used as an intervention if one spouse is not really accepting the reality of their own addiction problem or if they are not willing to address their own hurtful ways of interaction with their spouse.
+A therapeutic separation aims to address the negative feelings that one or both of you might have about staying in the marriage.
+Sometimes, it can also be used as an intervention if one spouse is not accepting the reality of their addiction problem or if they are not willing to address their hurtful ways of interaction with their spouse.

 Possible Reasons that Make a Therapeutic Separation Appropriate